nukhes/organizer/README.md

 # Organizer
 #### Video Demo:  <URL HERE>
 #### Description:

-## About
-The Organizer is a website to help organize tasks and manage habits, with an elegant and functional web interface, featuring the main functions of similar apps like Google Tasks and TickTick Habit Tracker.
+The Organizer is a website to help organize tasks and manage habits, with an elegant, dynamic and functional web interface, featuring the main functions of similar apps like Google Tasks and TickTick Habit Tracker.

 ## 🧐 Features
 Here're some of the project's best features: